 - Heavy metals.

-We developed and used in practice several methods used for sludge-containing ground purification that can be used on the spot without violation of production process.
+Biological decomposition of oil sludge have been used for sludge-containing groundwater that can be used on the spot without violation of production process.
 These methods were tested in 25 oil extraction and processing slots 1997.

 The developed methods allow decomposition of sludge that differs according to the following characteristics: viscosity, salinity, nature of mechanical extraneous matter, and heavy metals presence.